AngleProtocol/merkl-docs/mechanisms/features/README.md

 Campaign creators can also reallocate all unclaimed rewards at once.

 To ensure users have enough time to claim their rewards, this feature is only available after a set period following the campaign’s end.
+Currently, this can only be done between 1 month and 3 months after the end of the campaign.
+When triggered, reallocation can take up to a day as security checks need to be performed.

 **Use Case:**